-- A Tenure-track appointment in any rank is an appointment for three (3) years, which will be renewed once for a further three (3) years if the renewal criteria are met, which renewal entitles a Faculty Member at the rank of Assistant Professor or above to be considered for tenure at the times governed by Articles 22.3.5, 22.3.8, and 22.3.10. - The purpose of a Tenure-track appointment is to provide a period of probation and appraisal prior to consideration for tenure.
+- A Tenure-track appointment in any rank is an appointment for three (3) years, which will be renewed once for a further three (3) years if the renewal criteria are met, which renewal entitles a Faculty Member at the rank of Assistant Professor or above to be considered for Tenure at the times governed by Articles 22.3.5, 22.3.8, and 22.3.10. - The purpose of a Tenure-track appointment is to provide a period of probation and appraisal prior to consideration for Tenure.
 Professional Activity Reports, as outlined in Article 21, and the renewal process will provide Faculty Members with feedback concerning their development and performance in the areas of teaching, research and service. - 22.1.3 The criteria for renewal after the initial appointment are: satisfactory teaching and scholarly activity, satisfactory contribution to the life of the academic unit and, for Faculty Member's appointed at or above the rank of Assistant Professor, completion of the doctorate or equivalent, if, by exception, such was pending at the time of initial appointment.
 Extension of a Tenure-track appointment beyond a sixth (6th) year is governed by Articles 22.3.10 and 22.1.4. - 22.1.4 Initial Tenure-track appointments for members without the doctorate or terminal degree will be as a Lecturer for a term of three (3) years.
 Upon completion of the doctorate or terminal degree, the appointment converts to that of an Assistant Professor.
+When an appointment is so converted, the Member is not required to apply for Tenure until five (5) years after the conversion of the position to that of an Assistant Professor.
 If there is no evidence that the terminal degree will be completed within six (6) months of the end of the initial contract, the member will be given notice that the contract will not be renewed.
 At the request of the Member, Chair and Dean, the Provost may grant a further extension of up to one (1) year.
 The Provost's decision is final. - In the third (3rd) year of a Tenure-track appointment, the Program Chair of the Faculty Member shall provide a written recommendation to the Dean, with a copy to the Faculty Member and the Association, on whether the Faculty Member has met the criteria for renewal as specified above.
 The Chair's recommendation should be discussed with the Member prior to submission to the Dean.
 The Faculty Member shall then be afforded an opportunity to comment to the Dean on the recommendation of the Program Chair in written form.
 The Dean shall then make a decision, based on the criteria, either to renew or not to renew the appointment.
 The Dean shall convey this decision in writing with reasons based on an assessment of the strengths and areas for improvement of a Faculty Member's record of performance to the Faculty Member and a copy to the Association no less than six (6) months prior to the end of the first three (3)-year appointment.
 A copy of this report will be placed in the Member's OPF.
 The Dean's decision is grievable.